-ADVANCED PLACEMENT STUDIO ART (Y) #0606AP PREREQU PREREQUISITE: Teacher approval.
-SCHOOL GRADES CREDIT EDHS 11-12 5 units per ORHS semester PHS UMHS Meets UC Requirement: "f" This course may be repeated for credit with a grade B and teacher approval.
+ADVANCED PLACEMENT STUDIO ART (Y)

+PREREQUISITE: Teacher approval.
+SCHOOL EDHS ORHS PHS GRADES 11-12 CREDIT 5 units per semester

+Meets UC Requirement: "f" This course may be repeated for credit with a grade B and teacher approval.

 The AP Studio Art program enables highly motivated students to do college-level work in studio art while in high school.
 AP Studio Art is not based on a written examination; instead, candidates submit a portfolio of work for evaluation and possible college credit at the end of the school year.
-AP and commitment than most high school courses; therefore, the program is intended for students seriously committed to the study of art.
+AP work does involve significantly more time and commitment than most high school courses; therefore, the program is intended for students seriously committed to the study of art.